Class Teacher: Mr Quigley

 There is a strong focus on PSHE throughout all activities.

-Throughout the year, we will cover topics in a spiral curriculum to ensure children retain information taught.
+Throughout the year, we will cover topics in a spiralised curriculum to ensure children retain information taught.
 This will include Plants, Animals including humans, Rocks, Light and Materials.
 We will focus on subject-specific vocabulary and investigation skills.

 Reading is brilliant and we encourage children to read as much as possible.
 We are going to be reading books together as a class but we would also like the children to read regularly at home.
 They will have a reading record to record any reading they do and the records will be checked regularly.